Senegal’s ‘best student’ disappeared in France. She didn’t run away, mother says.

 Diary’s mother said she is thankful for the outpouring of love, the neighbors dropping off envelopes of cash — a traditional gesture of support during a tragedy.

-On Wednesday morning, her living room filled with unexpected visitors.
+On Wednesday, her living room filled with unexpected visitors.
 There was the village mayor, a local lawmaker, an entourage of people wearing T-shirts featuring Diary’s face.
 They gathered below Diary’s framed scholastic awards.

 Everyone turned their palms up and prayed for answers.